Neotropical Migratory Birds

 A Future for Neotropical Migratory Birds

-Whereas most of this attention was initially directed toward breeding-ground events in North America, a number of studies of migrants during the non-breeding season have focused on habitat-specific, demographic, and site fidelity data to assess habitat preferences of overwintering migrants on their Central American and Caribbean wintering grounds.
+Whereas most research attention was initially directed toward breeding-ground events in North America, several studies of migrants during the non-breeding season focused on habitat-specific, demographic, and site fidelity data to assess habitat preferences of overwintering migrants on their Central American and Caribbean wintering grounds.
 Other researchers pursued studies of birds during migration, and especially events at key migratory stopover sites.

 A Louisiana Waterthrush held in the hand of a researcher before being released